 In the toolbar at the top of the editor are some buttons with frequently used functions.
-One of them is Compile.
-This function lets you compile this class directly from within the editor.
+One of them is Compile; this can be used to compile the class (and any classes it depends on).
 Click the Compile button now.
 If you made no mistake, a message should appear in the information area at the bottom of the editor notifying you that the class has been compiled.
 If you made a mistake that leads to a syntax error, the line of the error is highlighted and an error message is displayed in the information area.
 (In case your compilation worked first time, try to introduce a syntax error now - such as a missing semicolon - and compile again, just to see what it looks like).